pvs2401/volterra-tutorial/docs/8_network_policy.md

   - Egress Rules: (Rule-1)
     - Name: `deny-destination`
     - Action: `Deny`
-    - Logging Action: `Log` # Show Advanced Fieldsを有効にすると表示されます。Logを有効にすると Site Security でログが表示されます。
+    - Logging Action: 'Log' # Show Displays when Advanced Fields is enabled.If you enable Log, Site Security displays the log.
     - Select Other Endpoint: `IPv4 Prefix List`
       - IPv4 Prefix List: `8.8.4.4/32`, `8.8.8.8/32`
     - Select Type of Traffic to Match: `Match All Traffic`